MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 - User can specify known valid exit codes for CLI conversions
 - Empty folders generated during a conversion will persist through packaging
-- Updated AppID generation logic, and added validation for package name and app
+- Updated AppID generation logic, and added additional validation for package name and app

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).